 Vaticanus B is a Greek manuscript written on vellum containing 759 pages, each being 101⁄2 x 101⁄2 inches.
 Scholars date it around 350 A.D.
 Its O.T. is complete except for the loss of Gen. 1:1 to 46:28; II Sam.
 2:5-7, 10-13; Psa.
 106:27 to 138:6.
 It adds to the Bible as it includes the Old Testament Apocrypha.
 It contains the Epistle of Barnabas (part of the Apocalyptic books of New Testament times) which teaches that water baptism saves the soul, again adding to the Word of God.
 Beside the deletion of the Word of God in Genesis, II Samuel and Psalms as listed above, Vaticanus B also does not include Matthew 16:2,3; Romans 16:24 and lacks Paul's pastoral epistles (1st and 2nd Timothy, Titus and Philemon).
-Also missing are Revelation as well as Hebrews 9:15 -13:25 which teach that the one sacrifice of Jesus forever ended the sacraments.
+Also missing are Revelation as well as Hebrews 9:15-13:25 which teach that the one sacrifice of Jesus forever ended the sacraments.
 There is also a blank space left after Mark 16:8 which would precisely accommodate verses 9-20!

-&lt;sup>3 Alexandrinus A is a manuscript often referred to in textual criticism literature.
+Alexandrinus A is a manuscript often referred to in textual criticism literature.
 It contains a complete O.T. except for Psa.
 49:19 to 79:10.
 Dated as a 5th century witness, though it may be still earlier, "A" often follows the Traditional Text in the gospels.
-It reads like "B" and Aleph in Acts and the epistles.
-This MSS also contains the two "epistles of Clement" in which he teaches that: (1) Men are saved by works; (2) Christians are in danger of going to hell; (3) You don't get a new
+It reads like "B" & Aleph in Acts and the epistles.
+This MSS also contains the two "epistles of Clement" in which he teaches: (1) Men are saved by works; (2) Christians are in danger of going to hell; (3) You don't get a new body at the resurrection; (4) The male and female in I Cor.11:9 are "anger" & "concupiscence" (This verse speaks about Christ's being the head, then the husband, followed by the wife in the order of authority.); and (5) he was a prophet who wrote Scripture.
+Clement of Alexandria did not believe the Bible literally which led him to fantasize and spiritualize the Scriptures.

-- (3) Codex Sinaiticus (Aleph), c.350 A.D., British Museum. - Regarding these three famous manuscripts, D.W.
-Gooding summarizes: "Even the great uncials B, A, and Aleph1 are not immune from pre-Origen revision [Aleph = a the first letter in the Hebrew alphabet, FNJ].
-Vaticanus follows the Hexapla in Isaiah while in Judges it represents a 4th century A.D. revision.
+Regarding these three famous manuscripts, D.W.
+Gooding summarizes: "...even the great uncials B, A, and $Aleph^1$ are not immune from pre-Origen revision [$Aleph = \aleph$ - the first letter in the Hebrew alphabet, FNJ].
+Vaticanus, for instance, is Hexaplaric in Isaiah while in Judges it represents a 4th-century AD revision.
 Generally, however, it is a copy (a poor one, as its numerous omissions show) of a text critically revised according to the best evidence available early in the Christian era.
 Hence it sometimes presents a text purer than that of still earlier papyri ...
 Alexandrinus has suffered far more from revision.
-Sinaiticus, ... holds a position mid-way between B and A."2 - (4) Codex Ephraemi Rescriptus (C), 5th century, located at Biblioteque Nationale Paris.
+Sinaiticus, ... holds a position mid-way between B and A".2

+(4) Codex Ephraemi Rescriptus (C), 5th century, located at Biblioteque Nationale Paris.
 Consisting of but sixty-four O.T. leaves, the text has been erased to make room for a treatise for St. Ephriam of Syria in the 12th century.
-It is thus a "palimpsest" and the underlying Biblical text can be deciphered only with great difficulty.
+It is thus a "palimpsest" and the underlying Biblical text can be deciphered only with great difficulty.3

-In addition, there are over 280 known cursive mss of the Greek Old Testament.
-These may be found in the five volume edition of the LXX edited by R. Holmes and J. Parsons (Oxford, 1798-1827).
+In addition, there are over 280 known cursive mss of the Greek Old Testament.4 These may be found in the addenda at the end of the 5th volume of the five volume edition of the LXX edited by R. Holmes and J. Parsons (Oxford, 1798-1827) or in Alfred Rahlfs 1914 work (Berlin).